Space is big. No, really

 - GURPS: Ultratech has two versions.
 The first uses quantum entanglement (so it's impossible to intercept) the second is generic FTL Radio.

-- The Battletech universe has Hyper Pulse Generators, which send messages between star systems instantaneously.
+- The Battletech universe has Hyper Pulse Generators (HPGs), which send messages between star systems instantaneously.
+It works by creating artificial hyperspace jump points (natural ones being null-gravity locations at a star's zenith or nadir or in LaGrange points) to transmit tight-beam signals to a receiving HPG.
 It's been stated in canon that sending a message via HPG can often take anywhere from a few days to weeks, but that is mainly because the cost of transmission is so high, the operators will wait for a large number of messages to be sent at once.

 - It is never explained how exactly communication works in the Descent: Freespace games.
 Seemingly, instant interstellar communications do occur in that universe, which means FTL communications.
 Command can also communicate with you as your ship is traveling in subspace, though the messages break up and distort like a bad telephone connection.